owlbarn/tutorial/book/architecture/README.md

 Besides, there are other utility modules such as plotting.
 Plotting is an indispensable function in modern numerical libraries.
 We build Plot module on top of PLplot which is a powerful cross-platform plotting library.
-However PLPlot only provides very low-level functions to interact with its multiple plotting engines, eveb making a simple plot involves very lengthy and tedious control sequence.
+However PLPlot only provides very low-level functions to interact with its multiple plotting engines, even making a simple plot involves very lengthy and tedious control sequence.
 Using these low-level functions directly requires developers to understand the mechanisms in depth, which not only significantly reduces the productivity but also is prone to errors.
 Inspired by Matlab, we implement Plot module to provide developers a set of high-level APIs.
 The core plotting engine is very lightweight and only contains about 200 LOC.
 Its core design is to cache all the plotting operations as a sequence of function closures and execute them all when we output the figure.

 ## Advanced Functionality